In a classroom there are 10 chairs numbered according to the constant property. Complete the series of chairs:

 Therefore, the correct answer is answer A.

-What is the shape of the fourth element?
+What is the missing set of numbers?